organized classroom shelves

 Teachers often create elaborate systems that are difficult to maintain.
 The goal is simplicity and sustainability.
 If a system requires excessive time or effort to manage, it’s likely to fail.

 Solution: Opt for straightforward labeling, minimal bins, and routines that can be easily taught to students.
-For example, instead of color-coding every single supply, group similar items into clearly labeled bins—’Pencils,’ ‘Pens,’ ‘Erasers’—and keep these bins organized on a shelf.
+For example, instead of colour-coding every single supply, group similar items into clearly labeled bins—’Pencils,’ ‘Pens,’ ‘Erasers’—and keep these bins organised on a shelf.

 Mistake 2: Neglecting Regular Decluttering